RareIsTheVoid/auto-shop-console-app/README.md

 # auto-shop-console-app
-Simple console app for managing an auto shop.
+Simple console app for managing an auto shop using C#.